kinluek/serverless-controlled-batch-processing/README.md

 # Serverless Processing - Controlling Concurrency (JUST FOR FUN!
 WIP)

-An experimental project started out of boredom and curiosity, on how we can configure optimal throughput/concurrency for different batches of jobs going through the same Lambda handler code.
+An experimental project started out of boredom and curiosity, the project sets out to see how we can piece together serverless and event driven architectures to configure optimal throughput/concurrency for different batches of jobs using a single Lambda handler (not quite the same handler, but the same handler code...).

 Before you delve into this, it is important to know, that this project is just for fun and anything you decide to take from this, you take at your own risk.